Viewing and interpreting reports

 Where do I get the individual attitude scores?

 The overall attitude score is shown on the Tabular report.
 This is the mean from the 6 attitude questions.
-Remember that 1 indicates low attitude whereas 4 indicates high attitude.
+1 indicates low (negative) attitude whereas 4 indicates high (positive) attitude.

-If you want to see more information, you will have to go into the marking screen and view what responses were entered or look at the students' individual test forms.
+For more information, go into the marking screen and view what responses were entered or look at the students' individual test forms.

 What does the red circle on the Individual Learning Pathways report mean?